THE CHALLENGE

 As I continued working on the UX research and prototyping for the second and third applications, I realized we no longer needed separate applications but a suite of interconnected applications that worked in synch to deliver the value the business was expecting.

-Like puzzle pieces, I started creating a vision for how the applications needed to work together, how the information would flow, and the visibility these applications would provide throughout the process.
+Like building a puzzle, I started creating a vision for how the applications needed to work together, how the information would flow to support the new processes and provide the visibility needed.

 Home page of MI Ship Suite.
 Users could easily move between applications with a single sign-in.